arungudelli/python.shiksha/content/en/problems/Unique-Number-of-Occurrences-python.md

 ## Summary

-In this Python tutorial, we learnt different ways to **to check unique occurrence of values in an array.**
+In this Python tutorial, we learnt different ways **to check if the number of occurrences each element in the array is unique.**